nikitavoloboev/data/programming-languages/c/c.md

 - [Boehm-Demers-Weiser conservative C/C++ Garbage Collector (libgc, bdwgc, boehm-gc)](https://github.com/ivmai/bdwgc)
 - [Clang documentation](https://clang.llvm.org/docs/index.html)
 - [libaco](https://github.com/hnes/libaco) - Blazing fast and lightweight C asymmetric coroutine library.
+- [C-Reduce](https://github.com/csmith-project/creduce) - Tool that takes a large C or C++ program that has a property of interest (such as triggering a compiler bug) and automatically produces a much smaller C/C++ program that has the same property.